JFryy/terraform-enterprise-api-python-client/README.md

 # Create a workspace.
 client.create_workspace(organization='test-org', workspace_name='test-workspace')

-# Update Workspace: Include any params to update, exclude any to not-change.
+# Update Workspace: Include any params to update, exclude any to not change.
 update_params = {
     "name": "test-workspace",
     "terraform_version": "0.12.1",